akchay/Responsible-AI-Eval-Hub/README.md

-✨ **Responsible AI Guide** ✨
+✨ **Responsible AI Hub** ✨

 The future of AI is Responsible!
-This repository is a one-stop curated guide to high-quality research on developing and deploying responsible AI.
+This repository is a one-stop shop for curated, high-quality research on developing and deploying responsible AI.

-The 5 main pillars of Responsible AI are:
+Responsible AI is a set of principles and practices that ensure AI is developed and used in a way that's beneficial, ethical, and minimizes risks.
+It's about building trust in AI by focusing on these core pillars:

 1. Trustworthiness
 2. Explainability